-Today, and his Portuguese and Slovenian counterparts will be holding a video conference to prepare for the to be handed over to Portugal for the first semester of 2021 and to Slovenia in the second semester of 2021.
+Today, and his Portuguese and Slovenian counterparts will be holding a video conference to prepare for the Presidency of the Council of the EU to be handed over to Portugal for the first semester of 2021 and to Slovenia in the second semester of 2021.

 Says Economic Affairs Minister Altmaier: “In the past six months we have been chairing the Council of the European Union and have created important political momentum to help us overcome the COVID-19 pandemic and its economic impact.
 But further major joint efforts will be required in 2021 to get the European economy back on a lasting and future-proof growth track.
 I am particularly pleased about the positive cooperation and close dialogue we are having with our trio partners Portugal and Slovenia.
 During their respective Presidencies of the Council of the EU, they will be committed and ambitious as they shape the economic-policy agenda of the European Union.
 I will be giving my all to support them.”